top of page

 Eiri thought of himself as the Overman, yet there are a couple of key reasons why he is not.

 The first is namely that he is a despiser of the human body.
-Eiri clearly thinks the human body is an unnecessary accessory as compared to the brilliance of the human mind, yet Nietzche as a philosopher is an affirmer of Health and bodily discipline.
+Eiri clearly thinks the human body is an unnecessary accessory as compared to the brilliance of the human mind, yet Nietzsche as a philosopher is an affirmer of Health and bodily discipline.
 In Thus Spake Zarathustra, he even has a chapter mocking those who despise the power of the human body and seeking to regulate it, called "The despisers of the body".
 The Overman is someone who affirms the wisdom, power and innate potential of the human body, and this runs in huge contrast to millennia of Western thinkers who are of the opinion that the mind comes above the physique.

-Secondly, while Eiri may be above the masses in his will to power, he is still, as Nietzche would put it, "all too human".
-Nietzche's idea of the Overman is one who creates their own values and realities, and to this end he conceived resentment as a stumbling block.
+Secondly, while Eiri may be above the masses in his will to power, he is still, as Nietzsche would put it, "all too human".
+Nietzsche's idea of the Overman is one who creates their own values and realities, and to this end he conceived resentment as a stumbling block.
 The person who seeks to dominate and rule mankind still does so from a place of weakness and insecurity, not out of true creativity, as they are still a slave to resentment.
-This is why Nietzche regarded artists and poets like Goethe to be close to the figure of the Overman, as they conceive of new paths and ways forward without any concern for the dominant values of their time.
+This is why Nietzsche regarded artists and poets like Goethe to be close to the figure of the Overman, as they conceive of new paths and ways forward without any concern for the dominant values of their time.
 Eiri is still all too human, as while he is free from the constraints of his physical body, he is still a slave to his human insecurities and mind.

 Perhaps this is why, when he realizes the existence of a larger entity dictating the course of history, does he also realize that he, alongside the MJ-12, Tachibana and the Knights, have instead been , perhaps unwittingly, the "higher men" as opposed to the Overman.
-The Higher men were those men who Nietzche exclaimed would not be Overmen , but instead would pave a path for him to come forward.
+The Higher men were those men who Nietzsche exclaimed would not be Overmen , but instead would pave a path for him to come forward.
 Eiri realizes that he was merely a sacrificial pawn to create the existence of Lain via the fulfillment of his own insecurities, and that his dream was merely a tool where he was being used by God.

 Eiri's desire to dominate simply arose as a result of his